ekmartinez/Linux_Notes/README.md

 ## Firewall

+### UFW - Uncomplicated Firewall

-Uncomplicated Firewall is an easy to use yet powerfull firewall front end for iptables on Linux.
+Uncomplicated Firewall is an easy to use yet powerfull firewall front-end for iptables on Linux.

 ```bash
 #Installation